How Quantum is Life?

 Does FQxI have a preferred philosophical or scientific agenda?

-Can researchers from outside the U.S. apply?
+Can people from outside the U.S. apply?

 Yes, entries will be welcomed from any country.
 However, they must be written in English.